Subspace-Configurable Networks

-Loosely speaking, the following theorem shows that for any continuous curve that connects two transformation parameters in $\mathbb{A}$ there exists a corresponding continuous curve in the network parameter space $\mathbb{T}$.
+\paragraph{Relation between data and network transformation.} Loosely speaking, the following theorem shows that for any continuous curve that connects two transformation parameters in $\mathbb{A}$ there exists a corresponding continuous curve in the network parameter space $\mathbb{T}$.
 These two curves completely map onto each other where the network parameters are optimal for the corresponding data transformations.
 In particular, the curve in the network parameter space $\mathbb{T}$ has no jumps as is continuous.

 \begin{theorem} Suppose that the loss function $E(\theta, \alpha)$ satisfies (\ref{eq:1}), then the following holds: For any continuous curve $\alpha(s) \in \mathbb{A}$ with $0 \leq s \leq \hat{s}$ in the parameter space of data transformations there exists a corresponding curve $\theta(t) \in \mathbb{T}$ with $0 \leq t \leq \hat{t}$ in the parameter space of network parameters and a relation $(s, t) \in R$ such that \begin{itemize} \item the domain and range of $R$ are the intervals $s \in [0, \hat{s}]$ and $t \in [0, \hat{t}]$, respectively, and \item the relation $R$ is monotone, \ie if $(s_1, t_1), (s_2, t_s) \in R$ then $(s_1 \geq s_2) \Rightarrow (t_1 \geq t_2)$, and \item for every $(s, t) \in R$ the network parameter vector $\theta(t)$ minimizes the loss function $E(\theta, \alpha)$ for the data transformation parameter $\alpha(s)$. \end{itemize} \end{theorem}